9 Things I’ve Learned in 8 Years as a Nomad

-On September 10, 2004, I left San Francisco, California, bound for Lima, Peru.
+On September 10, 2004, I left San Francisco, California, bound for Lima, Peru (but this photo is from the windy day I moved to Argentina in 2007).
 I had a lot of fears, dreams, and ideas when I got on that plane, but I never could have predicted where I’d end up!
 Now, almost eight and a half years later, I’m writing this from my apartment in Buenos Aires, Argentina, which my husband, Roberto, and I keep as a home base.

 Over the years, I’ve been called a traveler, a nomad, a gringa, an expat, a backpacker, a digital nomad, a location-independent professional, and who knows what else.
 Along the way, I’ve learned a lot about myself, life, work, and this nomadic lifestyle—what I’ve come to call Nomadtopia.
 Here are just a few of the things I’ve learned.

 1. The best way to get clarity is to take action.

 My round-the-world trip in 2004 was amazing, but I was on the move almost constantly, trying to squeeze in as many destinations and experiences as possible.
 After my trip, I decided I wanted to go and spend more time in one place, getting to know the culture on a deeper level, so I moved to Argentina.
 I wouldn’t have known I wanted that experience if I hadn’t started traveling.

 You can wonder for years what it would be like to travel long-term, or to live in another country, or to backpack across Europe, but you won’t really know what it’s like—and if it’s what you really want—until you’re doing it.
 When you take action, you have immediate feedback on what works and what doesn’t, what you like and what you hate.
 And even better, none of it’s permanent.
 If you don’t like where you are or what you’re doing, you can change it.

 2. I’m much more likely to regret the things I haven’t done than those I have done.